 Things to Remember

-Always have a heat proof bowl to put the sage in, after it has been ignited.
+Always have a heat proof bowl (or a beautiful abalone shell) to put the sage in, after it has been ignited.
 Do not use a container that is not bake or tempered for high heat–it will crack it and it could cause a fire.
 Do not use anything metal, because heat is conductive and you will get burned.

 Do not have doors or windows or a fan on when you “smudge” yourself, a room or your house.
 It can blow sparks out of the bowl and onto the floor or surrounding area.
 Don’t be wearing billowy, long-sleeved blouse or shirt when you fan the smoke.
 Don’t have long hair draped down near the bowl with the smudge stick being held in it.